Buy This Cook That

 • Drain potatoes and return them to the empty cooking pot.
 Place on the stove top (not on the hot eye), to let them dry.

-• Add butter, milk, sour cream, salt and pepper.
+• Add butter, sour cream, salt and pepper.
 Mash together with a fork or potato masher until desired consistency.
 (We like ours a little lumpy.)

 • Stir in milk, fold in half the cheddar cheese.
 Add more milk to desired consistency.